microsoft/xpoc-framework/README.md

 _This is a pre-release preview of the framework, currently at version 0.3 (see the [changes](./doc/changes.md) history).
 The specification and sample implementations might change as we continue its development and receive feedback._

 This project introduces the Cross-Platform Origin of Content (XPOC) framework, along with a sample implementation.
+See the [project web page](https://microsoft.github.io/xpoc-framework/).

 The aim of the XPOC framework is to allow a person or organization (content owner) to create a authoritative list of: